Exactol/zTest/README.md

 # zTest
-A input() testing library for Python 3
+A testing library for the input() function for Python 3

 ## Importing
 ```python